 To counter this effect, some cars have a torque converter with a lockup clutch.
 When the two halves of the torque converter get up to speed, this clutch locks them together, eliminating the slippage and improving efficiency.

-For more information on torque converters and related topics, check out the links on the next page.
+For more information on torque converters and related topics, check out the links below.